yactouat/kube-examples/README.md

 - providing an execution environment for the containers images and for the pod abstraction
 - swapping container runtimes

+### Deployment object

+Kubernetes deployment object is used for deploying stateless applications like web servers.

+Deployment objects:

+- create replica sets based on what's defined in the deployment specs
+- manage the state of the replica sets

+Deployments are really useful when you want to manage the transition to a new version of your application (or even roll back to the previous one)
+Deployments still need a service to expose them to the World so users can reach your application, you can use a load-balancer object for that, for instance.

+Wen using a deployment object, you define the state of your application that Kubernetes will verify so that the cluster matches the desired state; it is better to use these kinds of objects than directly using replication controllers or replica sets because it's easier to do updates and rollbacks with deployments.

+With a deployment object, you can:

+- create a deployment (which means deploying an app')
+- update a deployment (updating an app' with a new version)
+- do rolling updates, or zero-downtime-deployments
+- roll back to a previous version of your app'
+- pause/resume a deployment (to do canary-deployments for instance)

 ### kubelets

 They are responsible for: